- For Professionals (Shop Floor)

 2013/14 CEM national clinical audits

 Due to the extension of the data collection period to allow more EDs to complete the audit the reports for all CEM 2013/14 audits will be published later than originally intended.
-The individual reports for the asthma in children and paracetamol overdose audits are expected to be published in early December.
+The individual reports for the asthma in children and paracetamol overdose audits are expected to be published in the new year.
 We are very sorry for the delays in producing the reports.

 Urgent and Emergency Care Clinical Audit Toolkit